Grenfell Tower: Manslaughter charges possible

 London (CNN)London's Metropolitan Police Service said Friday it is considering manslaughter charges among the criminal offenses that may have been committed in relation to last week's deadly Grenfell Tower fire.

-The police investigation is focused on how the blaze started, how it spread and whether any person or organizations should be held responsible, Detective Chief Superintendent Fiona McCormack told a press briefing.
+The police investigation is focused on how the blaze started, how it spread so fast and whether any person or organizations should be held responsible, Detective Chief Superintendent Fiona McCormack told a press briefing.
 Documents have already been seized, she said.

 McCormack said the number of people dead or presumed dead remains at 79, but she fears the true number could be higher.
 She appealed for people to come forward with information about anyone who may have been in the building on the night of the fire.